Applying for a patent

 Are there other dispute resolution options open to parties that believe their patents to be infringed outside the courts?

-Under the Code of Civil Procedure, parties involved in infringement cases may opt an out-of-court settlement.
+Under the Code of Civil Procedure, parties involved in infringement cases may opt for an out-of-court settlement.
 The parties may also use mediation or arbitration; however, neither option has been sufficiently tested.
 The newly introduced obligatory mediation system will certainly affect the litigation landscape in Greece.